 When Tax Liens Become Crimes

-In order for a civil federal tax matter to become a criminal one, the IRS must refer the case to its Criminal investigation division.
-This would occur if the IRS believed the business owner intentionally evaded taxes through fraudulent activities.
+For a federal civil tax matter to become a criminal one, the IRS must refer the case to its Criminal investigation division.
+For example, this would occur if the IRS believed the business owner intentionally evaded taxes through fraudulent activities.

 A business or a person can only face criminal prosecution if the IRS can prove, beyond a reasonable doubt, that the failure to pay was a deliberate act to violate the tax code.